 Pupils are taught to understand and use correct scientific vocabulary based on the objectives and skills being taught and practical ‘hands on’ learning is encouraged whenever possible.
 Teaching allows for a wide range of scientific enquiry, including pattern seeking, observation over time, classifying and grouping, undertaking comparative and fair testing, and researching using secondary sources.

-Opportunities for outdoor learning are provided whenever possible.
+Opportunities for outdoor learning will be provided when possible.

-Developing skills such as questioning, observing, gathering and recording data, and drawing conclusions are encouraged in every topic in every year group.
+Developing skills such as questioning, observing, gathering and recording data, and drawing conclusions are encouraged in every learning area in every year group.

 Design and Technology